Electrification of processes: an effective lever for decarbonizing industry

 The substitution of natural gas with electricity in France provides considerable gains in reducing CO2 emissions related to the process.

-For example, considering the carbon content of electricity in 2023, it is estimated that process electrification will result in a sixfold reduction in CO2 emissions.
+For example, based on the carbon content of electricity in 2023, it is estimated that electrifying processes will lead to a sixfold reduction in CO2 emissions, which is promising news for the decarbonization of industry.

 But process electrification can also bring financial gains as shown in the customer case study below: